Transcendent-Tapir/Distorted-Domains/advancement.md

 You start each session with 1 inspiration.

 Before a roll, you can use a point of inspiration to raise a die in your pool, move a negative aspect die from the opposition pool to your dice pool, or lower a die in the opposing pool.
 You can spend multiple points and do this multiple times if you want.

+If you spend inspiration to use a negative aspect in your favor, you dont gain inspiration from that negative aspect since the DM cant use it against you.

 After a roll, you can change what kind of negative outcome you have.
 You can switch the harm track affected from the one you rolled with to a different one of your choosing.
 Instead of taking harm to a harm track you can spend an inspiration to take on or step up a negative trait.
 You can also spend inspiration to redirect harm to an asset, or to redirect harm from an asset to your harm track or to a different asset.
 If you redirect harm to prevent a harm track from going over a d12, you avoid incapacitation.